gsbaker/shmup/README.md

 using native frameworks.

 So that's using [Swift](https://swift.org) and the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework.
-If I was to make a game, I would just write it natively in Swift and then publish it on the app store.
+If I was to make a game, I would just write it natively in Swift and then publish it on the App Store.

 So, although Pygame is a great framework, I most likely won't be using it again.